 Upon successful completion of the course you will be able to

-• define the major formative processes behind natural resource issues within Australia and internationally;
+- define the major formative processes behind certain natural resource issues currently evident within Australia and internationally;

-• discuss the integrated nature of human activities, environmental values, ecological processes and sustainable resource management
+- discuss the integrated nature of human activities, environmental values, ecological processes and sustainable natural resource use;

-• critically reflect on the diverse and sometimes competing perspectives of different resource users;
+- critically reflect on the diverse and sometimes competing perspectives of different natural resource users;